1

 led0

-Now, before running you can see in the device tree viewer that the additions are now visible.
+which is our new external LEDNow, before running, you can see in the device tree viewer that the additions are now visible

 Something went wrong!
 Please try again.